 04 of 06

-When Is the Best Time to See the Flowers in Bloom?
+The Best Time to See the Flowers in Bloom

 While deciding how to get to the bulb region is entirely up to you, what you'll find when you get there is entirely up to Mother Nature.
-That said, the safest bet for hitting peak tulip time is around mid-April, smack in the middle of the opening dates for the Keukenhof.Continue to 5 of 6 below.
+The safest bet for hitting peak tulip time is around mid-April, smack in the middle of the opening dates for the Keukenhof.Continue to 5 of 6 below.

 05 of 06

 If you miss the peak tulip time, don't fret—you'll still see flowers in bloom.